JHay0112/plan-compare/README.md

 Each row in `profiles.csv` is a power profile and its consumption for each hour in a day.
 The `Profile` column uniquely identifies each profile, and the following enumerated columns have a decimal value indicating the amount of electricity typically consumed in that hour.
-The electricity consumption values may indicate real units of consumed electricity (e.g. kilo-watt hours) or a normalised distribution of the power consumption over the day - ultimately these are equivalent except for a scaling factor.
+The electricity consumption values should indicate the number of units of electricity typically consumed in that hour.

 When supplied with the details of power plans and consumption profiles the tool evaluates all plans against each profile.
 The results are then output to the terminal.
 For each profile, the tool will